HarvardPL/CIFC/README.md

 ### Contents
 The Coq formalization provides:

-1. Semantics of the language
+1. Semantics of the CIFC language
 2. Proof of type system properties
-3. Proof of noninterference (timing-sensitive noninterference (TINI)) property
+3. Proof of noninterference (timing-sensitive noninterference (TINI))

 The Coq files compiles with version 8.7.2.
 The folder [coinflow](coinflow) contains the latest files.
 The whole project might take about 15 minutes to compile.